microsoft/WhatTheHack/047-Dapr/Student/Challenge-08.md

 ## Tips

-1. Navigate to each service under the `src` directory, create images based upon the services and deploy these images to your Azure Container Registry.
+1. Navigate to each service under the `Resources` directory, create images based upon the services and deploy these images to your Azure Container Registry.
 Hint: use [ACR Tasks](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-tasks-overview) to simplify creation & deployment of the images to the registry.

-2. Navigate to each service under the `src` directory and use the `deploy/deploy.yaml` spec files to deploy to AKS.
+2. Navigate to each service under the `Resources` directory and use the `deploy/deploy.yaml` spec files to deploy to AKS.
 You will need to customize them with the names of your specific Azure container registries, etc.

 3. Run the `Simulation` app and verify your services are running.